mattlianje/etl4s/README.md

 | `success` | Predefined validation success (`Valid`) |
 | `failure(message)` | Creates a failed validation with a message |

+Here is `Validated` in action.
+We stack some validations and use them to fork our pipeline:
 ```scala
 import etl4s._
 import scala.concurrent.ExecutionContext.Implicits.global